Preventing misuse of your data

 Use “warnings” to highlight crucial limitations that affect how users interpret the data.
 They prevent misuse of data, with minimal interruption to the content.

 Warnings are designed to stand out from your analysis so that users notice them; using too many, or including too much detail, distracts users.
-Only use warnings in the analysis section.
-You should not include any hyperlinks within the warning box.
+Warnings should only be used at the end of the Main points or in the analysis sections.
+Avoid using hyperlinks in warnings, unless the link is directing users to more information in the Strengths and limitations section.

 How to write a warning

-- Highlight essential limitations of the data to help users avoid misinterpreting the data.
+- Highlight essential limitations of the data to help users avoid misinterpreting it.

 - Keep warnings short and clear; when text is hard to understand, people retain less information.